GluuFederation/docs-gg-prod/docs/source/plugin/gluu-uma-auth-pep.md

 #### Add Route using GG UI

-Use [Manage Service Section](../admin-gui/#service-routes) to add a route using GG UI.
+Use the [Manage Service Section](../admin-gui/#service-routes) section in the GG UI to add a route.

 ![3_4_service_route](../img/3_4_service_route.png)